jsutch/RITA_Scripts/README.md

 ### Finding the AS number of hosts with high beacon scores
 - doing reverse lookups on the beacons is a pain and often doesn't return anything interesting.
-This is a quick scripts to let you narrow down beaconish originators.
+- This is a quick script to let you narrow down beaconish originators using the AS number, which is more stable.

-As in this example many things that look beaconish are actually DNS calls or Corporate Serices.
+As in this example many things that look beaconish are actually DNS calls or Corporate Services.

 ```